ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Examples - Image Elements.rst

             source: "shadow.png"
         }

-.. rubric:: AnimatedSprite
-   :name: animatedsprite

-*AnimatedSprite* shows how to display a simple animation using an `AnimatedSprite </sdk/apps/qml/QtQuick/qtquick-effects-sprites/#animatedsprite>`_
+*AnimatedSprite* shows how to display a simple animation using an `AnimatedSprite </sdk/apps/qml/QtQuick/qtquick-effects-sprites/#animatedsprite>`_  object:
-object:

 .. code:: qml